• Menu

 Colorado Tiny House Festival - Brighton, CO.
 Photo: Colorado Tiny House Festival

-Over the past few years, tiny houses have proved themselves to be the next big thing, and the Colorado Tiny House Festival is the perfect place to find out why.
+Over the past few years, tiny houses have proved themselves to be a lasting movement, and the Colorado Tiny House Festival is the perfect place to find out why.
 Discover all things tiny homes with plenty of chances to tour the latest models and ask questions to the experts.

-The festival, which started in 2016, is the perfect place to view all sorts of smaller living spaces including skoolies, container homes, tiny homes on wheels, van conversions, teardrops, and yurts.
+The festival, which started in 2016, is the perfect place to view all sorts of smaller living spaces, including skoolies, container homes, tiny homes on wheels, van conversions, teardrops, and yurts.
 Food and drink vendors abound, so you can grab something to eat while you browse the structures.
-If you’d rather bring your own, plan for a picnic at one of the tables they have.
+If you’d rather bring your snacks, plan for a picnic at one of the tables they have.

-Taking place Saturday and Sunday, June 25th – Sunday, June 26th, 2022 at Riverdale Regional Park (formerly Adam’s County Fairgrounds) in Brighton, there is a nearby playground for children to run around.
-Pets are also welcome but may not be allowed inside all of the structures.
+The event is held at Riverdale Regional Park (formerly Adam’s County Fairgrounds) in Brighton, and there is a nearby playground for children to run around.
+Pets are also welcom,e but may not be allowed inside all of the structures.

 If you don’t want to pay the entrance fee, you can volunteer at the festival for free admission and other perks if you book your spot well in advance.

 Tiny houses have found a large fan base in recent years.
 Some are interested in living with less while others like the eco-friendly implications on their carbon footprint.
-Still, others see tiny homes as an answer to the skyrocketing real estate prices in Colorado as well as a proposed solution for people who are unhoused.
+Still, others see tiny homes as an answer to the skyrocketing real estate prices in Colorado as well as a proposed solution for unhoused people.

 The modern tiny house movement didn’t gain much traction until the 1970s when people wanted an alternative to mass consumption and craved a more free-spirited, less encumbered lifestyle.
 But tiny homes were popular—and necessary—long before that.